paceuniversity/cs389f2021team7/Scrums.md

 2\.
 By the next scrum, i hope to have updated some of the layout

 3\.
-Time, and otheer classes
+Time, and other classes

 <br>